abhishektiwari-knoldus/Assessment/README.md

 To run playbook we can use this command : ansible-playbook master.yml (It selects the appropriate hosts and roles to run the playbook)

+ --------Monitor--------
+ For monitoring in this application i have used prometheus and grafana to monitor the cpu and memmory metrics of k8s cluster